Find Trade Colleges

 • Adjust saw blades, using wrenches and rulers, or by turning handwheels or pressing pedals, levers, or panel buttons.

-Wood Sawing Machine Setter, Operator, or Tender Required Skills
+Skills Needed to be a Wood Sawing Machine Setter, Operator, or Tender

-These are the skills Wood Sawing Machine Setters, Operators, and Tenders say are the most useful in their careers:
+When polled, Wood Sawing Machine Setters, Operators, and Tenders say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.